ayopdev/Codex/README.md

    npm install --prefix client
    ```

-   Installing Lighthouse will download a compatible Chromium build on first run.
+   Installing Puppeteer will download a compatible Chromium build on first run.

 2. **Run the development servers**